 Inflation is also starting to increase at a rapid rate *cough* gas and food prices *cough*.
 Generally speaking, rising inflation isn’t THAT bad, but when it is accompanied by slow growth, then it becomes a problem.

 But China appears to have everything under control.

-According to Chinese Premiere Wen Jiabao, China did this by engaging in a stimulus program that focused on maintaining growth, the improvement of standard of living, and advanced reform.
+According to Chinese Premier Wen Jiabao, China did this by engaging in a stimulus program that focused on maintaining growth, the improvement of the standard of living, and advanced reform.

 Well, so far, the program seems to be working.
 Chinese GDP grew at an average rate of 9.7% from 2008 to 2010, which was far better than what other developed nations did.